Percussor-hash/Authenticity-of-Bank-Notes-using-ML/README.md

 Steps present in code:

-Dataset,
-banknotes.csv,
+Dataset using banknotes.csv,
 Model,
 Support Vector Machine,
 Testing,
-Prediction,
-Authenticity of a banknote.
+Prediction for Authenticity of a banknote.